triptaminer/gameStudio/README.md

 - fixed multiple hiscore records
 - ranking after each game (TODO: move it to exit from game :/ )
 - hiscores are using JPA now!
-- ** WEB UI ** (thymes):
-- - working:
-- - - left click: opens tile
-- - - right click: marks tile
-- - - 'little' tuning
+- left click open, right click (un)mark

 Tiles
 - working
 - hiscores displayed after game or in sub-menu